asugar13/Minerva/deliverables/iteration-01.review.md

 portability.
 https://2017csc301.slack.com (group is invite only)

-3.Decision to use Discord.
+3. Decision to use Discord.
 This decision was successful because it provided a platform to organize an online meeting by using voice channels. https://discordapp.com